 Blake Wire and Cable Corporation is able to innovate, develop, manufacture, and distribute new and advanced products ranging from simple twisted pairs to complex multi-conductor cables used in a variety of applications such as industrial, military, oceanographic, aerospace and communications.

-Blake also offers value-added and custom cable design and manufacturing services, so meeting your requirements is never a problem.
+Blake also offers value-added and custom cable capabilities and manufacturing services, so meeting your requirements is never a problem.

 Most specifications limit the number of colors allowed to the 10 standard colors.
 Adding contrasting stripes helps identify the wires when more than 10 conductors are present.
 Blake Wire and Cable and add up to 3 spiral stripes to most wire insulations, including PVC, PTFE and XLPE.